 Implemented in long-term partnership with Pact in Myanmar, the Sustainable Health Improvement and Empowerment (SHINE) program empowers communities to adopt behaviors to improve their health status and increases access to livelihood opportunities.
 The program has reached more than 1.2 million people across 1,476villages in 13 townships.
 To date, SHINE has trained 10,644 community health volunteers to help ensure sustainable health improvements in communities.
 The Village Health Development Fund supports 800,000 people to improve access to health care and help finance village development programs.
 More than 14,000 women have engaged in saving and empowerment programs that can help them earn 15 percent interest on savings.

-In May 2014, Chevron/UNOCAL Myanmar signed a Public-Private Partnership agreement with the U.S. Agency for International Development and Pact Myanmar to launch phase two of the SHINE program.
-This $3 million, three-year project is focused on women's economic empowerment through establishing Village Health and Development Funds, which will focus on maternal, newborn and child health, tuberculosis, water and sanitation, and financial empowerment of women in target communities.
+In May 2014, Chevron/UNOCAL Myanmar signed a public-private partnership agreement with the U.S. Agency for International Development and Pact Myanmar to launch the second phase of the SHINE program.
+The $3 million, three-year project is focused on women's economic empowerment through the establishment of Village Health and Development Funds targeted toward maternal, newborn and child health; tuberculosis; water and sanitation; and microfinance